IainStevenson/docker.multi.service.reverse.proxy/readme.md

 From a security perspective the primary objectives are;

 * To have a dedicated authentication and authorisation domain
-* Implement FULL SSL for encryption in motion. implementation for all services in all environments.  * Implement encryption at rest
+* Implement FULL SSL for encryption in motion.
+ * implementation for all services in all environments.
+ * Implement encryption at rest as can be achieved with MongoDB
-* Avoid using localhost as a domain name.
+* Avoid having to use localhost as a domain name.

 ## Opinion

-If you are asking WHY then lets just say its long been my opinion, and objective, that you could and therefore should.
+If you are asking WHY, then lets just say its long been my opinion, and objective, that you could and therefore should.
 This solution is working out the how that can be done in all environments.

 # Networking

+The network details are explained in: - [network](https://github.com/IainStevenson/docker.multi.service.reverse.proxy/blob/master/src/network.md)

 # Reducing complexity